Silent-Zebra/reproduce/are-16-heads-really-better-than-1/README.md

 ## Graphing

+Filenames are created in the format of $task_$model_$description.
+If the model part of the filename is missing, then it means that the script can be used for both BERT and IWSLT/WMT
-Modify the graphing script according to filepath where you saved the results
+Modify the graphing script according to filepath where you saved the results, and the model used for the experiment if applicable

 ### Graphs in Section 3.2

-Filenames are created by task_model_description.
-If the model part of the filename is missing, then it means that the script can be used for both BERT and IWSLT/WMT

 Run